+Never smoke or vape while working with fuel.
 Fuel vapors can explode causing injury or death.
-Do not smoke while refueling.
 Keep sparks, flames, and hot components away.

 Refuel in a well-ventilated area with the engine stopped.
 If the engine has been running, allow it to cool first.
 Never refuel the engine inside a building where gasoline fumes can come in contact with flames or sparks.